HackYourFuture/QA-Training/Week1/RealWorld.md

   - Testing the Popular Tags
   - Log out button is in the settings
-  - The user can list his articles and favorited articles from the profile
+  - The user can list his articles and favorite articles from the profile